enso-org/hiring/people/senior-cloud-software-engineer.md

 - Hosting the architecture on a cloud provider without becoming too dependent on any one given platform.
-- Contributing to the evolution of this vibrant open-source project by bringing a new component to its ecosystem.
+- Contributing to the evolution of this vibrant open-source project by bringing a new component to its ecosystem and product offering.

 #### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

-- A strong focus on security and scalability.
 - 3+ years experience in designing secure, scalable, and collaboration-ready SaaS architectures.
-- Practical experience in building, scaling, and maintaining such infrastructure.
-- 3+ years experience with one or more of AWS, Azure, Google Cloud, or Digital Ocean.
+- A strong commitment to security and scalability that permeates your approach to design.
+- Experience with Kubernetes deployment and administration using EKS.
+- Practical knowledge about AWS networking and storage architectures, and how they integrate with Kubernetes.
+- Experience managing AWS resources using Terraform.
+- Experience working in an SRE capacity on monitoring, incident handling and continuous service improvement.
+- Experience building and delivering CI/CD pipelines to ensure service stability and reliability.
+- Experience employing Devops practices such as the 'continuous everything' and 'everything as code' styles of work.
+- Experience working with Git, and preferably GitOps.

 It would be a big bonus if you also had:

+- Skills working with Azure and GCP to help expand beyond AWS in the future.
-- Experience working in close conjunction with multiple product teams.
+- Experience working in close conjunction with multiple product teams to ensure that the solutions you provide meet their needs.
-- Experience building SaaS deployments that are designed to be independent of the underlying cloud provider.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!